 ACEs data highlights the significant impact trauma can have on individuals.
 But we also know, more than ever before, that these outcomes can be prevented.

 Washington State demonstrated that a comprehensive approach to educating communities and empowering local leaders to take action reduces the rates of childhood trauma and health problems in the next generation.
-As community members, professionals, parents, advocates, educators, faith leaders, judges, business leaders, mentors, policymakers, philanthropists, and grandparents, we have a responsibility to respond to childhood trauma.
-When we all take steps to act with compassion and promote effective interventions, we create a better future for the individuals we serve and our community overall. |
+As community members, professionals, parents, advocates, educators, faith leaders, judges, business leaders, mentors, policymakers, philanthropists, and grandparents, we have a responsibility to create the conditions for people to heal and thrive.
+It starts by prioritizing our own well-being as we build meaningful relationships with those we interact with and advocate for changes that can improve collective well-being. |

 If you have experienced trauma and are seeking support, please contact 211 for services in your area. |